The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Observational Methods

 Total fluxes were then calculated for each Voronoi bin from the imaging data in the following manner: The median flux of each Voronoi bin was calculated and multiplied by the amount of pixels in the Voronoi bin, so as to avoid fluctuations due to contaminating objects that can bias the mean, especially at low surface brightness.
 Associated errors were calculated using the variance maps added in quadrature with the flux calibration error.
 The fluxes and associated errors were then converted into magnitudes for colour profiles, with an median error of $\sim$ 0.2 mag, smaller than the scatter in the stacked radial colour profiles of both samples of galaxies.
-We also ran Voronoi binning at constant signal-to-noise ratios of 20 and 30 per bin, to verify if our adaptive Voronoi binning process introduces biases to our results, finding minimal differences in the profiles.
+We also calculate the physical area of each Voronoi bin, which ranges between 0.037 and $\sim$ 50 kpc$^{2}$, allowing us to calculate the stellar mass surface density after the SED fitting process outlined in Section~\ref{OM:CIGALE} and the surface brightness per bin, finding a minimum of $\sim$ 28 mag arcsec$^{-2}$ per bin at a $S/N$ of 10 per bin.
+We also ran Voronoi binning at constant signal-to-noise ratios of 20 and 30 per bin, to verify if our adaptive Voronoi binning process introduces biases to our results, finding no significant differences in the profiles, however the loss of spatial resolution means fewer Voronoi bins, and hence more stochastic fluctuations and profiles which are not as extended.

 The results of this process can be seen in Figure~\ref{fig:maps}, where the third panel shows the corresponding {\it g} - {\it r} colour map and the bottom panel shows the corresponding stellar mass surface density map as recovered by the SED fitting process described in Section~\ref{OM:CIGALE}.
-From left to right we see an example of a Featureless galaxy, a Diffuse galaxy, a galaxy that exhibits a stream and a galaxy that displays a shell (both classified in the Features sub-sample).
+From left to right we see an example of a featureless galaxy, a diffuse galaxy, a galaxy that exhibits a stream and a galaxy that displays a shell (both classified in the features sub-sample).